 Northwestern College is a liberal arts college within the context of the Christian faith.
 Our lifestyle expectations are rooted in our understanding of the Christian life as revealed in Scripture, the creeds, and our faith tradition.
-Although Northwestern students are not required to be confessing members of the Christian faith, they are expected to adhere to the lifestyle expectations of this Christian community.
-As such, students who enroll at Northwestern indicate on their application for admission that they will conduct themselves in accordance with the college's standards and lifestyle commitments.
-Students engaging in behavior inconsistent with policies or philosophy of NWC are subject to campus disciplinary action.
+Although Northwestern students are not required to be confessing members of the Christian faith, they are expected to respect the religious commitments and lifestyle expectations of this Christian community.
+Students engaging in behavior inconsistent with the policies or philosophy of NWC may be subject to campus disciplinary action.